chrisisler/ErxiDesk/README.md

 - Add a visual notification to show process kill success or error

-- Fix table header for processes
+- Fix table header and top-bar for processes

-- Add button at bottom of processes table to scroll back to top
+- Add button at bottom of processes table to scroll back to top (unless already at top)

 - Add tabs/header

-- Right click process property title to display dropdown with option to hide that column (??)

-- Remove unused util functions